dzackgarza/Notes/Obsidian/BlogPosts/some-notes-on-benson-farb-s-talk-on-surface-bundles-mapping-class-groups-moduli-spaces-and-cohomology.md

 - For surfaces $g\geq 2$, $\operatorname{Diff}_0(\Sigma_g)$ (the diffeos isotopic to the identity) is homotopy-equivalent to a point!
     - Note: can write mapping class group as Diff mod the path-component of the identity (i.e. it's the group of path components)
-    - Uses Beltrami equation, measurable Riemann mapping theorem, solving PDEs, some serious Math!
+    - Uses [Beltrami equatiobn](Beltrami%20equatiobn), measurable [Riemann mapping theorem](Riemann%20mapping%20theorem), solving PDEs, some serious Math!
-    - $\operatorname{Diff}_0$ acts on the space of complex structures on the surface, and the quotient is Teichmuller space(?), which is contractible, which makes the space of complex structures contractible (from the LES in homotopy).
+    - $\operatorname{Diff}_0$ acts on the space of complex structures on the surface, and the quotient is [Teichmüller space](Teichmüller%20space), which is contractible, which makes the space of complex structures contractible (from the LES in homotopy).
 This is some solution space of some PDE.

-**Corollary**: we care about $\operatorname{Bdiff}$, classifying space theory doesn't really see contractible stuff.
+**Corollary**: we care about $\operatorname{Bdiff}$, [classifying space](../zettelkasten/classifying%20space.md) theory doesn't really see contractible stuff.
 So:
 $$
 \operatorname{Bdiff}^+ \Sigma_g \simeq \operatorname{BMod}\Sigma_g = K(\operatorname{Mod}\Sigma_g, 1)
 $$